solubris/mon4roo/README.md

 Add annotation to methods to monitor:

 import solubris.mon4roo.core.Monitor;
     ...
 	@Monitor
 	...

-copy views from mon4roo-mvc into your webapp: mon4roo-mvc/src/main/webapp/WEB-INF/views/monitormetrics/** dont need to have controller in project
+copy views from mon4roo-mvc into your webapp:
+    mon4roo-mvc/src/main/webapp/WEB-INF/views/monitormetrics/**

+If you are using tomcat7, dont need to do this as the views are included in the mvc jar

 add to menu.jspx